AriFordsham/GHCWiki/Multi-Session-GHC-API.md

  - Multiple packages per session
  - No global linker state

+Eventually, enough state should be removed that the notion of a "session" at all is purely optional: just for caching and code execution (ghci/TH).
+This, strictly speaking is out of scope of this feature, but keeping such a goal like in mind may be help in guiding efforts.

 # Work to do

 - GSOC proposal proposed focusing on multiple sessions per process